Medicare and skilled nursing facility coverage — the 100-day reality

 The Three-Day Hospital Stay Requirement

-Here's a detail that trips up many families: your parent needs to have been admitted to the hospital as an inpatient for at least three days before Medicare will cover skilled nursing facility care.
+Here's a detail that trips up many families: your parent needs to have been admitted to the hospital as an inpatient for at least three consecutive days before Medicare will cover skilled nursing facility care.

-The hospital stay must be for the same condition you're being treated for in the skilled nursing facility.
+The hospital stay must be for the same condition being treated in the skilled nursing facility.
 If your parent goes to the hospital for pneumonia, gets treated, and is discharged to a skilled nursing facility for pneumonia recovery, that works.
-If your parent goes to the hospital, is observed for a few hours, and is discharged to a facility, the observation stay might not count.

 You need to ask explicitly: "Is my parent an inpatient or observation?"
 The distinction matters enormously.
 If your parent is observation status, the days don't count toward the three-day requirement, and Medicare won't cover skilled nursing facility care even though your parent was in the hospital for three days.